 So we were fed, we were ready to drink. 🙂

 Maybe people heard about “Port wine”?
 And Porto is where this wine comes from.
-We walked across the bridge, and there were many wineries on the south side of the river.
+Seriously, I had no idea that Porto has so much unique and famous products and culture.
+We walked across the bridge, and there were a number of wineries on the south side of the river.
 Many of them offer wine tasting, wine-brewing tours, and stores.

+We weren’t very much prepared for this part of the trip so we didn’t exactly do any research, so we kind of just going in any one of them that spoke to us.
 We ended up in two places.
-We joined a winery tour in Cálem, which was once the most famous cellar in the area, after that we wandered around and explored the area, we didn’t join anymore tour, but we could pay a little price to try different kinds of wine.
+We joined a winery tour in Cálem Port Cellars, which was once the most famous cellar in the area, after that we wandered around and explored the area, we didn’t join anymore tour, but we could pay a little price to try different kinds of wine at the Quevedo Power Wine.
 Port wine is a dessert wine, and so they are sweet – for us, we prefer something dry and crispy~

 See Lello & Irmao bookstore and Majestic Café